Geetraje/deep-learning-challenge/README.md

 ![Screenshot 2023-05-16 at 9 55 38 PM](https://github.com/Geetraje/deep-learning-challenge/assets/119769357/02aa22b2-a4a4-4134-a3d8-21e01df54cc1)

-2 more models were tried to improve accuracy, by removing additional less important variables, adding more hidden layers, using `tanh` activation and also with a higher number of epochs and while both were above 75%, there were not much greater than Optimisation Model 2
+2 more models were tried to improve accuracy, by removing additional less important variables, adding more hidden layers, using `tanh` activation and also with a higher number of epochs and while both were above 75%, they were not much greater than Optimisation Model 2

 **Optimization 3**